rached1997/RLDebugger/README.md

 global function).

-For example, to run the Checker PreTrainLoss, the `run_debugging` function should receive four parameters: labels, predictions, loss_fn, and model.
+For example, to run the Checker PreTrainLoss, the `run_debugging` function should receive four parameters: targets, predictions, loss_fn, and model.
 However,The function `run_debugging` can be called  in different parts of the code and be provided with the parameters available at that point, but the Checker will wait until all the parameters are received, so it can start running.